bootlin/training-materials/slides/security-fundamental-concepts/security-fundamental-concepts.typ

 - Suitable for GDPR/HIPAA/

-  - *Likability* Can an adversary link actions or data to a person?
+  - *Linkability* Can an adversary link actions or data to a person?

   - *Identifiability* Can an adversary leak a person's identity?